laravel/docs/responses.md

         }, 200, ['X-Accel-Buffering' => 'no']);
     });

 > [!NOTE]
-> Laravel activates PHP output buffer.
-Use `ob_flush()` to send the buffer contents and `flush()` to push them to the client.
-Combining both ensures real-time delivery but aren't guaranteed in all environments.
-The `X-Accel-Buffering: no` header prevents Nginx reverse proxies from buffering the output.
+> Internally, Laravel utilizes PHP's output buffering functionality.
+As you can see in the example above, you should use the `ob_flush` and `flush` functions to push buffered content to the client.

 <a name="streamed-json-responses"></a>
 #### Streamed JSON Responses

-For cases where you need to stream JSON data incrementally, Laravel provides the `streamJson` method.
-This is especially useful for large datasets that need to be sent progressively to the browser in a format that can be easily parsed by JavaScript.
+If you need to stream JSON data incrementally, you may utilize the `streamJson` method.
+This method is especially useful for large datasets that need to be sent progressively to the browser in a format that can be easily parsed by JavaScript:

     use App\Models\User;